kammaii/akorean/examples/fileChat/README.md

 user1 will type a message to user2.
 The program will store the message inside user2's file.

 user2 will read the new message from the file.

+# TODO

+- Able to send messages longer than one word
+- why does listen show the contents of the file twice?
+- only show the latest message when listening
+- change to use network sockets instead of files.